About Noel Resor

 Continuing the Fight - Be a Ray of Hope for Noel

-Six months after her transplant, Noel continues to fight to overcome the FSGS.
+Noel continues to fight to overcome the FSGS.
 Once the insurance company approved a new drug, which is both costly and takes several months to see the results, she has continued to battle fatigue and edema.
+Your contributions help offset the costs of hospital trips, medications, and other transplant-related expenses.
+Thank you for your gift!